There are endless attractions and things to do in Kenya – “the safari capital of the world.”

 Other hiking trails in Kenya outside the Aberdares include the popular Mount Longonot and the scenic Sleeping Warrior and Ugali Hills.

 ☞ SEE ALSO: 15 Best Trails For Hiking in Kenya

 If you’re looking for more challenging treks beyond day hikes, there are several options for mountain climbing in Kenya.
 One of the best is summiting Mount Kenya (the second-highest mountain in the African continent).

 The mountain’s beautiful landscapes and natural attractions draw many trekkers.
 The journey to the snow-capped peaks follows serene forests, calm rivers, and valleys with stunning views.
 It also leads to idyllic glacier lakes and magnificent waterfalls.

 There are three peaks on Mount Kenya – Batian (5,199 m), Nelion (5,188 m), and Point Lenana (4,985 m).
 The latter is the most popular with climbers because it’s less technical and is suitable for hikers of all levels.

 4. Explore Nairobi City on Foot

-Taking a stroll along the streets of Nairobi is a journey of discovery and an opportunity to experience the city’s rich history.
+After arranging your accommodation, taking a stroll along the streets of Nairobi is a journey of discovery and an opportunity to experience the city’s rich history.
 Several old buildings, national monuments, statues, and markets add to the stories and influences of its colonial past.

 Along Kimathi Street, you’ll see the statue of Field Marshall, Dedan Kimathi, and landmarks such as the Hilton Hotel.
 A short distance away, you’ll come across the statue of Tom Mboya, and if you walk further along Moi Avenue, a sobering history awaits you at the August 7th Memorial Park.